irfanshehzadsandhu/logseq/pages/An In-Depth Understanding of Aggregation in Domain-Driven Design.md

 	- Consistency of the Problem Domain
 		- Its more related to bounded context.
 Its says objects that do not belong to the same problem domain should not appear in the same aggregation.
 (Still need clarification)
 	- Consistency of the Scenario Frequency (Still needs a clarification)
+	- As Few Elements as Possible within the Aggregation
+		- In this writer is taking approver id and submitter id as